Andrew George (immunologist): External appointments

-George was Chair of the Hammersmith Hospitals Research Ethics Committee from 2000-2010, and chair of the National Research Ethics Advisors’ Panel from 2009–20017.
+George was Chair of the Hammersmith Hospitals Research Ethics Committee from 2000 to 2010, and chair of the National Research Ethics Advisors' Panel from 2009 to 2017.
 He was chair of the Gene Therapy Advisory Group in 2012, and continued as gene therapy advisor to the Health Research Authority.
-Between 2007-2017 he was a member of the Clinical Trials Expert Advisory Group for the Commission on Human Medicines and the MHRA, set up to scrutinize high risk clinical trials involving biological or similar agents.
+Between 2007 and 2017 he was a member of the Clinical Trials Expert Advisory Group for the Commission on Human Medicines and the MHRA, set up to scrutinize high risk clinical trials involving biological or similar agents.

 He has served on many grant giving bodies, including Chair of the Scientific Advisory Panel of Action Medical Research (2008–2012), and on the NERC Training Advisory Group (2012–2014).
 He was Section Editor for Expert Opinion on Therapeutic Patents (1996–2000) and the Journal of Immunological Methods (1999–2003, Editorial Board 1996–2008) and on the Editorial Board of Trends in Immunology (2007–2011) and Transplantation (2000–2014).

 George has been Trustee of Action Medical Research (2008–2015).
 He is currently governor of Richmond Adult Community College and of John Hampden Grammar School.
 He is a Director of Imperial College Healthcare Partners and West London Business.